onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 The downloaded stage libraries will be present within the parent directory <code>streamsets-datacollector-6.3.1/streamsets-libs</code>.

-Move the top level <code>streamsets-datacollector-6.3.1</code> into your Volume and set read permissions on the stage libs.
+Move the top level <code>streamsets-datacollector-6.3.1</code> directory into your Volume and set read permissions on the stage libs.
 For example, here is my NFS server's share directory:

 ```
 $ ls -l streamsets-datacollector-6.3.1/streamsets-libs/